-It should also be noted that according to articles 16 and 17 of the Portuguese Securities Code, public companies should disclose qualified shareholdings, as defined therein, as well as certain cases where a shareholder reaches or exceeds certain thresholds of the voting rights corresponding to the capital, or reduces its holding to a value lower than any of such thresholds.
+It should also be noted that, according to articles 16 and 17 of the Portuguese Securities Code, public companies should disclose qualified shareholdings, as defined therein, as well as certain cases where a shareholder reaches or exceeds certain thresholds of the voting rights corresponding to the capital, or reduces its holding to an amount lower than any of such thresholds.

-Besides, according to CMVM Regulation no. 5/2008, as amended, public companies are further required to disclose the following additional information:
+Additionally, according to CMVM Regulation no. 5/2008, as amended, including by CMVM Regulation no. 7/2018, public companies are further required to disclose the following additional information:

-- (i) the exercise of subscription, incorporation and acquisition rights to securities, namely as a result of mergers or demergers; - (ii) the exercise of any existing rights to convert any securities into shares; - (iii) any changes in the attribution of voting rights in qualifying holdings; - (iv) any filing for insolvency, judgment initiating insolvency proceedings or dismissing the filing for insolvency, and also the approval and official confirmation of the insolvency plan; - (v) the increase or decrease of share capital; - (vi) information regarding applications for admission to regulated markets and respective decisions; and
+- (i) the exercise of subscription, incorporation and acquisition rights to securities, namely as a result of mergers or demergers; - (ii) the exercise of any existing rights to convert any securities into shares; - (iii) any changes in the attribution of voting rights in qualifying holdings; - (iv) any filing for insolvency, judgment initiating insolvency proceedings or dismissing the filing for insolvency, and also the approval and official confirmation of the insolvency plan; - (v) the increase or decrease of share capital; - (vi) information regarding applications for admission to regulated markets and respective decisions; and - (vii) the convening of a general meeting to determine the loss of public company status and the respective resolution.

-(vii)the convening of a general meeting to determine the loss of public company status.
-Furthermore, issuers are required to periodically disclose financial information and reports.
+Furthermore, issuers are required periodically to disclose financial information and reports.
 Indeed, issuers must disclose within four months as from the end of the financial year, and make publicly available for a period of 10 years:

-- (i) the management report, the annual accounts, the audit report and other accounting documents required by law or regulation, even if such documents have not yet been submitted for approval of the general meeting of the company; - (ii) the auditor's report; and - (iii) statements from each of the responsible persons of the issuer, stating that, to the best of their knowledge, the financial information was drawn up in accordance with the applicable accounting standards, reflecting a true and fair view of the assets and liabilities, financial position and results of the issuer and the companies included in the consolidation as a whole, when applicable, and that the management report faithfully states the trend of the business, the performance and position of the issuer and companies included in the consolidation as a whole, and contains a description of the principal risks and uncertainties faced.
+- the management report, the annual accounts, the audit report and other accounting documents required by law or regulation, even if such documents have not yet been submitted for approval of the general meeting of the company; - (ii) the auditor's report; and - (iii) statements from each of the responsible persons of the issuer, whose names and functions shall be clearly indicated, stating that, to the best of their knowledge, the financial information was drawn up in accordance with the applicable accounting standards, reflecting a true and fair view of the assets and liabilities, financial position and results of the issuer and the companies included in the consolidation as a whole, when applicable, and that the management report faithfully states the trend of the business, the performance and position of the issuer and companies included in the consolidation as a whole, and contains a description of the principal risks and uncertainties faced.

-Issuers required to draw up consolidated accounts shall disclose individual accounts, drawn up in accordance with national legislation, and consolidated accounts, drawn up in accordance with Regulation (EC) no. 1606/2002.
-10 Conversely, issuers that are not required to draw up consolidated accounts shall disclose the financial information individually, drawn up in accordance with national law.
+Issuers required to draw up consolidated accounts shall disclose individual accounts, drawn up in accordance with national legislation, and consolidated accounts, drawn up in accordance with Regulation (EC) no. 1606/2002, as amended.
+Conversely, issuers that are not required to draw up consolidated accounts shall disclose the financial information individually, drawn up in accordance with national law.